 You’re meant to get your teeth sharpened, your claws edged, and your gut bulletproofed.
 Not to become some robot or a killing machine, but to prepare to fight for yourself and that worth fighting for.
 Equally, to hug so tightly the wonderful rewards given to you.

-The series showed the ugliness, the divide amongst a culture still ranging strong today.
-Colorism, sexism, and the plight of the woman; the black woman, robust, forgiving, with hair like mines.
+The series highlighted the divide amongst a culture.
+Colorism, sexism, and the plight of the woman; the black woman, robust, forgiving, with hair like mine.

 I rooted for her every moment I could.
 Recognizing some of her struggles as my own.
 The desire to be loved and accepted, supported and admired for exactly who you are.
 Flighty, introverted, reserved yet adventurous, and all the other little things.

 It’s okay not to want to solve the biggest, hardest-hit global issues.
 It’s perfectly within your right to want a peaceful, comfortable, life you simply love.
 To make money and love making it.
-To have a home in 3 countries and have an impact on an army of people.
-To move to the county and make jam or revel in a state-of-the-art vegetable garden.
 To never want to miss a beat with your kids.
 To curl up with really great books.
 All these choices are valid.

 You love something, great!
 Go after that feeling and don’t stop.
-It stops being what you love?
-Okay, evaluate why and if it truly doesn’t serve who you are and where you’re going anymore, it’s okay to move onto what does.
+Does it stop being what you love?
+Okay, evaluate why and if it truly doesn’t serve who you are and where you’re going anymore, it’s okay to move on to what does.

-It doesn’t need to be the wretched, heart-breaking, earth-shattering series of events we tend to conjure up in our bodies.
-Delayed and pent up emotions that gut us at our very core.
+It doesn’t need to be the wretched, heart-breaking, earth-shattering series of events we tend to conjure up.
+Delayed and pent-up emotions that gut us at our very core.

 What do you have to lose?
-Perhaps if we give one thing an honest try, win or learn, it might be just the thing we need to take another step, and then another.
+Perhaps if you give one thing an honest try, win, or learn, it might be just the thing you need in order to take another step and then another.

-Why not me?
-Why shouldn’t I be the first Afro-Caribbean (black) woman from the small island of St. Maarten, to own a successful local grocery store?
-Hell, let’s make it a chain of stores!
+Why shouldn’t she be the first Afro-Caribbean woman from the small island of St. Maarten, to own a booming local grocery?
+Hell, why not a chain of stores.

-- What were your favorite takeaways from the series?
+1. What were your favorite takeaways from the Netflix series?